-Wetlands are ecologically vital to the environmental and economic health of New England and New York State.
+Wetlands are vital to the ecology, economy, and culture of New England and New York State.

 NEIWPCC’s Role

-As a regional commission, NEIWPCC works with our member states and other organizations to study and preserve these unique ecosystems.
+As a regional commission, NEIWPCC works with its member states and partner organizations to study and preserve wetland ecosystems.

 Technical Soil Guides